uvicmakerlab/conferenceMaterials/dh2013/fabricationWorkshop.md

 Hertz, Garnet.
 (2009).
 Methodologies of Reuse in the Media Arts: Exploring Black Boxes, Tactics and Archaeologies.
 University of California Irvine.

 Lehmann, Steffen & Robert Crocker, eds.
 (2012).
 Designing for Zero Waste Consumption, Technologies and the Built Environment.
 New York: Earthscan.

+Lipson, Hod, and Melba Kurman.
+(2013).
+Fabricated: the new world of 3D printing.
+Indianapolis: John Wiley & Sons, Inc.

 MacDougall, Robert.
 (2011).
 Convention of cranks: Why the nineteenth century’s golden age of pseudoscience may be a precursor of our own.
 SCOPE, 1 (2), 12-23.
 URL: http://www.scope-mag.com/issues/spring-2011/convention-of-cranks/.